richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 #### Generate the tenant association token

-In Engage, as a Global Administrator, log into the New Engage Network in the new Entra Tenant by going to engage.cloud.microsoft.
+In Engage, as a Global Administrator, sign in to the New Engage Network in the new Microsoft Entra tenant by going to engage.cloud.microsoft.

 Do the following to access external networks setup: